 Teaching and learning

-Assessment methods vary for each module and are specified in each module guide.
+Throughout the course, assessment methods vary for each module: they’re specified in each module guide.
 Content, knowledge and understanding is assessed through coursework and/or clinical competencies.
 Coursework can take many forms based on the practical or theoretical content of the modules.
+Work is assessed by:

 |Lectures and seminars||Self-directed study||Work-based placements|